 To be the premier venue in the greater southern Utah area for awareness, appreciation, education, and enjoyment of diverse artistic endeavors

-To develop and create an environment that fosters diverse artistic endeavors for educational and enrichment purposes.
+To develop and create an environment that fosters diverse artistic endeavors for educational and cultural enrichment purposes.

 Jane Blackwell, Ph.D. is a Clinical Psychologist, recently retired from a private practice in Salt Lake City.
 Jane was the founding Director of Medical Psychology for St. Benedict’s Hospital in Ogden, UT as well as the founding Director of the Eating Disorders Unit at Cottonwood Hospital and Wasatch Canyons Hospital in Salt Lake City.
 Dr. Blackwell has taught undergraduate Human Sexuality courses on campuses in Washington and Oregon and has conducted numerous workshops and presentations in California, Washington, Oregon, Wyoming, Utah, and Hawaii.
 She has served as Treasurer and Member-at-Large and as a member of various committees for the Utah Psychological Association.
 Dr. Blackwell has been a Utah State Coordinator of the Eating Disorders Awareness Week, and served on the Board of Directors for the Rape Recovery Center in Salt Lake City.
 Currently she serves as the American Psychology Association’s Public Education Coordinator for Utah.
 In addition to her professional work, Jane conducted meditation programs for inmates at the Utah State Prison for over six years.
-Jane’s life work of restoring positive mental health to individuals has provided the backdrop for her belief in the benefits of the arts and their synergistic value to the well-being and good health of society as a whole.
-Jane and her husband, Bruce, retired to Southern Utah where they embrace the beauty of the desert and the stimulating community of Kayenta.
+Jane’s life work of restoring individuals’ positive mental health has solidified her belief that the arts play a vital role in the healing process.
+Jane, along with husband, Bruce, retired to Southern Utah where they embrace the stimulating community and beauty of Kayenta.

 Become a Director